What are the Components of a Security System?

-Security systems can vary widely in size and scale: from simple home alarms to small business surveillance and fire systems, to commercial grade intrusion and detection systems, to enterprise-level systems that stretch across multiple locations.
+Security systems can vary widely in size and scale: from simple home alarms and small business surveillance systems to commercial-grade intrusion and detection systems.
+One system could even be comprised of enterprise-level networks that stretch across multiple locations.

-Understanding the essential components of a security system is the best way to start your search for the perfect safety solution for your home or business.
-Let's go through the main categories that make up any given system.
+Understanding the essential components of a security system is the best way to start your search for your home or business's perfect safety solution.
+We will dive into each one in the paragraphs below.

-Behind every security system, there is a master control panel, the brains of the entire operation.
-It is the central processing unit which houses all the electronic circuitry responsible for interpreting and executing the commands of the security program.
+Behind every security system, there is a master control panel, which acts as the brains of the entire operation.
+It is the central processing unit that houses the circuitry responsible for interpreting and executing the security program's commands.

 • Passive infrared motion detectors

 • Magnetic switches